-These resources have been adapted so that you can make use of them in any room of the house, back or front garden, balcony or windowbox and can be printed in colour or black and white.
-Or, if you don’t have access to a printer, grab some scrap paper and use the online version for guidance.
+These resources have been adapted so that you can make use of them in your home, garden, local park or outdoor space.
+They can be printed in colour or black and white, or if you don’t have access to a printer, grab some paper and use the online version for guidance.

 Share with us

 We invite you to share what you create with us and your feedback.
-Post on our Facebook page or email us at email@example.com.
+Post on our Facebook page using #GetDrawingAtChatsworth #ClimateOfChange #BigGreenDraw or email us at firstname.lastname@example.org.